 Music is to do with human emotions, not computers.

-About OUR mastering service
+About our mastering service

-Regardless of whether you attend or not we follow the same sequence of events.
-First, we assemble your tracks in our DAW in the order you think you are going to want them.
+We assemble your tracks in our DAW in the order you think you are going to want them.
 After listening to the tracks we make adjustments with the following aims: